fortinet-fortisoar/solution-pack-file-content-extraction/docs/usage.md

 | `send_to` | Mandatory field if email need to be send, otherwise Optional.
 Contains the email address of the intended recipients.
 To send emails to multiple users separate each email address with a comma.
 For example, `noreply@example.com`, `demo@example.com` |
 | `send_from` | Optional field.
 Contains the sender's email address.
 It accepts only one email address from which the recipients receive the email.
 For example, `noreply@example.com` |
 | `email_integration` | Optional Field.
 Values can be `SMTP` or `Exchange`.
 It is the email server type that is used for sending the email to the specified email recipients.
 If left blank, it uses the `SMTP` email server type. |

+## Hunt Indicator On SIEM

+Refer to the scenario below to hunt an indicator on SIEM and obtain the hash code details.

+For demo mode:
+1. Set global variable *Demo Mode* as true.
+2. Execute `Extract and Hunt Indicators on SIEM` playbook over attachment record `Sample File`.

+For Real Scenario:
+1. Set global variable *Demo Mode* as false.

 ## Sample Email Notification
 The following image shows an example notification email, count of IOCs: